TheRealMarcusChiu/personal-website-2/content/thoughts/2025-08-15/index.md

 summary = 'summary'
 +++

-In the same way we delight and rely on bread, so too, do we delight and rely on the Word.
+In the same way we delight in and rely on bread, so too, do we delight in and rely on the Word.